adlersantos/adlersantos.github.io/_posts/2015-10-11-split-testing-statistics.markdown

 \end{align}
 $$

 There's a 46.1% probability that the difference between 300 signups and 285 signups is insignificant.
-Since there's only a 50/50 chance that Promo A is the winner when we see values like in Scenario Y, it's not very reasonable to declare Promo A the winner for this scenario .
+Since there's only about a 50/50 chance that Promo A is the winner when we see values like in Scenario Y, it's not very reasonable to declare Promo A the winner for this scenario .
 The null hypothesis holds and we can safely conclude that there's no winner in this scenario.

 How about for Scenario Z ($n_A = 300$, $n_B = 265$)?
 The values are slightly farther from each other than in Scenario Y. Can we say that the null hypothesis still holds?
 Let statistics guide us by calculating $z_Z$ and $p'_Z$ for this scenario: